Our purpose is to prevent people returning to prison by giving them opportunities.

 Our Concerts provide a platform for “forming and norming” relationships:

-Choirs Beating Time currently runs choirs at HMP/ YOI ISIS, HMP Birmingham and HMP Maidstone.
+Choirs Beating Time currently runs choirs at HMP Birmingham, HMP Maidstone, HMP Featherstone, HMP Brinsford and HMP Rye Hill.

 I am supporting this initiative to establish choirs in prison because I know that anything that improves the relationship between the people that live and work in a prison makes that prison safer for everyone.
 I have seen first hand how choir builds and improves relationships.
 I also believe that the skills and confidence that are being acquired through choir will enhance ability to contribute to society on their release.